-HOPE Prima Code of Conduct
+HOPE Code of Conduct

-At HOPE Prima, the unconditional love of Christ, the goal of a college education, and the growth of personal character are part of everything we do, every day.
-Prima is a place of mutual respect.
-It is expected that all members of the Prima community - teachers, administrators, staff, students, parents, and guests - will follow the Code of Conduct and treat each other as they would wish to be treated themselves.
-It is expected that everyone on the Prima campus will behave in in a way that everyone will feel safe and free from harassment, both physical and emotional.
-The Prima Code of Conduct will apply to students:
+At HOPE Fortis, the unconditional love of Christ, the goal of a college education, and the growth of personal character are part of everything we do, every day.
+Fortis is a place of mutual respect.
+It is expected that all members of the Fortis community - teachers, administrators, staff, students, parents, and guests - will follow the Code of Conduct and treat each other as they would wish to be treated themselves.
+It is expected that everyone on the Fortis campus will behave in a way that everyone will feel safe and free from harassment, both physical and emotional.
+Fortis Code of Conduct will apply to students:

-- while on the school grounds, - while on the school bus or traveling to or from school,

-- during lunch, - during or while going to or from any school-sponsored activities, and - during any other event related to school activities or attendance.
+- while on the school grounds - while on the school bus or traveling to or from school - during lunch - during or while going to or from any school-sponsored activities - during any other event related to school activities or attendance

 Respect and courtesy for persons and property are expected at all times.
-If a specific penalty for violating a rule is not listed in the Prima Code of Conduct or elsewhere in this handbook, the consequences assigned will be in proportion to the severity of the infraction.
+If a specific penalty for violating a rule is not listed in the Fortis Code of Conduct or elsewhere in this handbook, the consequences assigned will be in proportion to the severity of the infraction.